 Now let’s get a few things out of the way.
 I want to be responsible, and forthcoming to say I’ve never been a victim of a hate crime.
 I’ve been called a faggot, and nigger way too many times than I care to count, but that doesn’t equate to countless victims who had the courage to come forward with stories of violence committed against them.
 Some of these victims have been family members, and dear friends.
 I do not in any way, take their accounts lightly and most importantly- I have always believed them!
 I also do not support anyone making up a story of being attacked, especially when so many that actually are, fear not being believed once reported.

 The problem with Jussie, or should I say with his situation, is that almost from the beginning, he wasn’t taken seriously.
 Not even from some within his own black and brown lgbtq “community”.
-Members of the media and the Chicago police department, have since come out to say some initial details related to Jussie’s account weren’t adding up.
-I’ll even say to some extent that I agree.
-My questions however, doesn’t mean that Jussie wasn’t indeed attacked.
+Members of the media and the Chicago police department, have since come forth to say some initial details related to Jussie’s account weren’t adding up.
+That doesn’t mean Jussie wasn’t indeed attacked.
 The one thing I’m not sure of, is what happened.
-Unfortunately, that didn’t stop Twitter trolls from claiming to know details of the alleged assault as if they possess some psychic ability the rest of us do not.
+Unfortunately that didn’t stop Twitter trolls from claiming to know details of the alleged assault as if they possess some psychic ability the rest of us do not.
 The truth is, none of us were there!
 The incident wasn’t captured on video, and that’s where we are.

 We have a celebrity alleged victim turned suspect, and attackers who once apprehended, did not fit the description of what Jussie nor what CPD detailed.
 Who to believe?
 I do know that we cannot pretend that people of color aren’t accused of things they didn’t do when a controlled media spin has tried to convince the public otherwise.
 With that being said, why did so many black and brown people particularly in, and out of the same gender loving world, choose to automatically take the notorious CPD’s version of events over one of their own?